All Episodes

 This is the story she's telling now.

-How many lies has this woman told about me being named after Sir Edmund Hillary after being turned down for the Marine Corps because what was it?
+How many lies has this woman told me to be named after Sir Edmund Hillary after being turned down for the Marine Corps?

 Well, they didn't call her a dog.